-- Spray on a calm, cool day.
+- For wettable powder herbicides, use a hand pump sprayer because these are more accurate. - Spray on a calm, cool day.
 Wind will carry the droplets onto your landscaping or onto you and either of these outcomes is bad.
 Applying some selective herbicides when daytime temperatures will be above 90 degrees might damage your lawn grasses. - Read the label.
 Follow the directions.
 (Just to be clear: ACTUALLY READ THE LABEL and FOLLOW THE DIRECTIONS.).
 Ignoring the directions may be OK when assembling kids toys but it is not ok when using toxic chemicals. - Now for the hard part.
 Calculate the amount of herbicide you need.
-Most post-emergent herbicides packages indicate something like "Covers 3,500 square feet" or "Treats 5,000 square feet."
+Most postemergent herbicides packages indicate something like "Covers 3,500 square feet" or "Treats 5,000 square feet."
 If you know your lawn area, a little simple math should tell you how much of the package you should use for your lawn.
 One common herbicide contains 32 ounces and the label says it covers 3,720 sq ft (or 3.7 tsf).
-Divide 32 ounces by 3.7 tsf t determine how many ounces are needed to treat one tsf.
+Divide 32 ounces by 3.7 tsf to determine how many ounces are needed to treat one tsf.
 For this herbicide, 32 oz / 3.7 tsf means 8.6 ounces are needed per tsf.
 Then multiply that number by the tsf in your lawn to determine how much herbicide is needed.
 WARNING: If you can't handle the math, get help from somebody who can.
 Otherwise, hire a landscape company to apply your lawn chemicals.
-Pesticides are serious business, even the so-called "natural" ones. - Measure out that amount into your hose end sprayer.
+Pesticides are serious business, even the so-called "natural" ones. - Measure out that amount into your hose end or hand pump sprayer.
 Apply that amount then stop. - Caution, when applying lawn chemicals, wear protective clothing (not shorts and sandals) while you work.
 We recommend wearing goggles, gloves, long sleeve shirts and pants, and enclosed leather shoes.
-Apply on a calm (not windy) day when the high temperature will not exceed 90 degrees F. Apply starting at one end of the lawn and back away spraying behind you.

-• For more details, see https://hgic.clemson.edu/factsheet/managing-weeds-in-warm-season-lawns/.
+Apply on a calm (not windy) day when the high temperature will not exceed 90 degrees F. Apply starting at one end of the lawn and back away spraying behind you. - For more details, see https://hgic.clemson.edu/factsheet/managing-weeds-in-warm-season-lawns/.

-8. Irrigating your lawn
+Irrigating your lawn